Here is the full list of Scottish restaurants in the 2024 Michelin guide

 Head chef Mark Donald started his cooking career in Glasgow and during his career has worked at Restaurant Andrew Fairlie, for Claude Bosi at Hibiscus, at Bentley in Sydney, Australia and the Balmoral in Edinburgh where he earned his first Michelin star in 2018

-Donald claimed his second Michelin-star for the Glenturret in 2022 and the Michelin Guide says: "Dinner is a multi-course tasting menu of precisely crafted modern dishes with a clean, delicate look and great depth of flavour and Donald perfectly balances local and global influences with contrasting textures.
-Detailed service sees many dishes finished at the table and the ‘Sweetie Box' of petit fours is a talking point."
+Donald claimed his second Michelin-star for the Glenturret in 2024 and the Michelin guide says: "Dinner is a multi-course tasting menu of precisely crafted modern dishes with a clean, delicate look and great depth of flavour and Donald perfectly balances local and global influences with contrasting textures.
+Detailed service sees many dishes finished at the table and the ‘Sweetie Box’ of petit fours is a talking point."

-Address The Glenturret Distillery, The Hosh, Torreglen, Crieff, PH7 4HA
+Address The Glenturret Distillery, the Hosh, Torreglen, Crieff, PH7 4HA

 The Michelin Guide says: "An oil painting of the late Andrew Fairlie takes pride of place on one wall and head chef Stephen McLaughlin and his team work to continue Andrew’s philosophy and keep his spirit alive.

 "Refined cooking has a French heart and a Scottish soul and, while techniques are rooted in the classics, there are also touches of modernity.
 Superb quality produce guides the menu, with 95% of the vegetables coming from their walled Victorian garden and each dish focusing on one main ingredient which is then skilfully enhanced by its accompaniments.
-Service is formal but comes with plenty of personality.
+Service is formal but comes with plenty of personality."

 Address Auchterarder, PH3 1NF